Puppy268/Wireframing-for-a-Fintech-App/README.md

 ## 🎯 Problem Statement

 Large amounts of food are wasted every day while many people struggle to access meals.
- Wireframing-for-a-Fintech-App provides a platform where users can easily share surplus food with nearby communities.
+Sharebite provides a platform where users can easily share surplus food with nearby communities.

 ---